About the CZI Community Space

 Applying for Membership

-Nonprofit organizations that are 501(c)(3)s based in San Mateo County and serving San Mateo County residents can apply to become members of the Community Space.
-We will check your nonprofit organization status on Guidestar.
+Organizations that are 501(c)(3)s based in San Mateo County and serving San Mateo County residents can apply to become members of the Community Space.
+We will check your organization status on Guidestar.

 City of Redwood City and San Mateo County government agency applicants can apply directly on our site.

-In addition to an online application, all applicants will be required to attend a Community Space orientation and provide a certificate of insurance before a membership request is approved.
+In addition to an online application, all applicants will be required to provide a certificate of insurance before a membership request is approved.